onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

     ^^ this in relation to that we can wipe ourselves out and we ain't focusing on what's most important and wise and nobody has any clue how to achieve alignment

-Metaverse - bridging/extending the real world with the virtual - virtualizing the real world you want any more buzzwords?
-I've got plenty!
-Singularity!
-Decentralization!
-Augmented Reality!

 despite Goodhart's Law - this will be a system that is constantly self-correcting its reward mechanism - whatever it is - always error-correcting - in pursuit of error